 2013

-Janis Nordsj directs a beautiful story of Raymond, a 12-year-old boy, and his mother, a middle-class woman who has not much time to take care of the boy.
-Raimonds falls into a world of petty crime with problems falling over him like a snowball.
+Janis Nordsj directs a beautiful story about Raymond, a 12-year-old boy, and his mother, a middle-class woman who has little time to care for him.
+Raymond falls into a world of petty crime, with problems piling up on him like a snowball.
 His mother has to put an end to this madness after the court date.
-This remarkable movie reminds us that the bond of mother and son is always cemented in stone.
-The Swiss film “Sister” and Belgian “The Kid with a Bike” fall into the same category.
+This remarkable movie reminds us that the bond between mother and son is always cemented in stone.
+The Swiss film “Sister” and the Belgian “The Kid with a Bike” fall into the same category.

 7. Bombay Talkies